-- 88. GRADING, DRAINAGE, AND UTILITY PLANS: Prepare on-site drainage, grading, and utility plans in accordance with Chapter 28 of the City Code and the Standard Design Criteria for Common Green and Townhouse-Type Condominiums.
+- 94. GRADING, DRAINAGE, AND UTILITY PLANS: Prepare on-site drainage, grading, and utility plans in accordance with Chapter 28 of the City Code and the Standard Design Criteria for Common Green and Townhouse-Type Condominiums.
 The plans are to be drawn on 24"x36" sheets at a minimum scale of 1" = 30'.
 Drainage, grading, and utility plans (nine sets) and completed infrastructure data form must be submitted together as a separate package concurrent with the first submittal of the building plans.
 The drainage, grading, and utility plans must be approved and signed by the Public Works Department.
-After the plans have been signed by the Public Works Department, 10 black-line sets and 1 Xerox Mylar (4 mil) set of the plans must be submitted to the Public Works Department prior to the issuance of the building permit.
-Where both off-site improvement plans and on-site drainage, grading, and utility plans are required, the plans shall be combined into one set.
-For on-site common driveway improvements, utility improvements, and public improvements, the developer shall sign an improvement agreement prepared by the City, submit bonds, cash security or letter of credit in a form approved by the City Attorney's Office, provide a Certificate of Insurance and endorsement naming the City an additional insured, and pay plan check and inspection fees for the work, prior to the issuance of a building permit. - 89.
-SURFACE WATER RELEASE: Provide a surface stormwater release for the lots, driveways, alleys, and private streets that prevents the buildings from being flooded in the event the storm drainage system becomes blocked or obstructed.
-The emergency storm drain overland release is provided through 333 Rengstorff Avenue as allowed within the recorded easement. - 90.
+After the plans have been signed by the Public Works Department, 10 black-line sets and 1 Xerox Mylar (4 mil) set of the plans must be submitted to the Public Works Department prior to approval of the final map.
+Where both off-site improvement plans and on-site drainage, grading, and utility improvements, and public improvements, the developer shall sign an improvement agreement prepared by the City, submit bonds, cash security or letter of credit in a form approved by the City Attorney's Office, provide a Certificate of Insurance and endorsement naming the City an additional insured, and pay plan check and inspection fees for the work, prior to approval of the final map. - 95.
+DRAINAGE REQUIREMENTS: On-site parking lots and driveways (other than single-family residential) shall not surface-drain across public sidewalks or driveway aprons.
+A 2'x2' inlet/cleanout box is required at or near the property line for connections to the City storm drains.
+For developments that do not require a subdivision map, a connection to the City's storm main requires: (1) a written request to the Public Works Director; (2) payment of storm drainage fees; and (3) approval from the Public Works Department, unless the storm drainage fees were paid in the past for the property.
+A face-of-curb inlet/outlet is required to drain into the curb of the street.

+- 96. SURFACE WATER RELEASE: Provide a surface stormwater release for the lots, driveways, alleys, and private streets that prevents the buildings from being flooded in the event the storm drainage system becomes blocked or obstructed. - 97.
 LOT DRAINAGE: Each residential lot shall be designed to drain toward the streets, alleys, common driveways, or common areas.
 The drainage paths for the privately owned lots shall be designed such that the drainage paths do not cross the common property lines unless an exception is approved by the Public Works Department due to unavoidable circumstances (such as to provide drainage to an existing Heritage tree).